AndrewWPhillips/eggql/README.md

 - a scalar type (int, string, etc.) that represents a GraphQL scalar (Int!, String!, etc.)
 - eggql.ID type that represents a GraphQL ID!, or *eggql.ID (ptr) to get a nullable ID
-- an integer type (int, int8, uint, etc.) that represents an enumeration
+- for an enumeration: any integer type (int, int8, uint, etc.)
 - a nested struct that represents a GraphQL nested query
-- a slice/array/map that represents a GraphQL list of any of the above types
+- a slice/array/map representing a GraphQL list for any of these types
-- a slice/array/map for which a "subscript" resolver is automatically generated
+- a slice/array/map for which a "subscript" (single element) resolver is automatically generated
 - a pointer to one of the above types, in which case the value is nullable
 - a **function** that *returns* one of the above types.

-A function is the most commonly used type of resolver, except for simple, static data.
-Using a function means the resolver result does not have to be calculated until required.
+A function is the commonly used type of resolver, except for simple, static data.
+Using a function means the result does not have to be calculated until required.
 Also, one of the most powerful features of GraphQL is that resolvers can accept arguments to control their behaviour.
-You have to use a function if the GraphQL resolver needs to take arguments.
+You have to use a function if the GraphQL resolver requires arguments.
 We shall see a resolver that takes two arguments in the example below.

 To use **eggql** you just need to call `eggql.MustRun()` passing an instance of the root query type.
-(You can also create mutations - see the [Star Wars Tutorial](https://github.com/AndrewWPhillips/eggql/blob/main/TUTORIAL.md) for an example.)  `MustRun()` returns an `http.Handler` which can be used like any other handler with the Go standard `net/http` package.
+(You can also create mutations and subscriptions - see the [Star Wars Tutorial](https://github.com/AndrewWPhillips/eggql/blob/main/TUTORIAL.md) for examples.)  `MustRun()` returns an `http.Handler` which can be used like any other handler with the Go standard `net/http` package.
 In the example below we use a path of `/graphql` and port `8080` -- so when run you can test it by posting queries to the local address `http://localhost:8080/graphql`.

 Note that the **Must** part of `MustRun()` indicates that no errors are returned - ie, it panics if anything goes wrong.
 (You can instead get errors returned, as discussed below, which makes debugging easier.)
 Importantly, it will only panic on problems detected at startup.
 Once the service is up and running all errors are diagnosed and returned as part of the query response.
 Even panics in your resolver functions are caught and returned as an "internal error:" followed by the panic message/data.